 In case you are running your store over the CMS platform (Like WordPress, Magento, Prestashop), make sure that the plugin you are using is up to date and compatible with the latest versions for obscure performance

 5. Combine images into CSS sprites

 If you have multiple images on your page, you are forcing multiple roundtrips of the server to get all the resources secured, which slows down page speed.
 Sprites combine all background images on a page into one single image.

 The proper image segment will be displayed because of the CSS background-image and background-position properties. this will make your website load faster and lighter.

 6. Enable HTTP keep-alive response headers

 HTTP requests are simple: they grab and send a single file and then close.
 That may be simple, but it isn’t enough to make the website load faster.
 Keep-alive allows the web browser and server to agree to use the same connection to grab and send multiple files.

-In other words, the server holds the connection open while a user is on the site instead of opening a new connection with every request, easing the load for the processor, network, and memory, and helps your website load faster.
+In other words, the server holds the connection open while a user is on the site instead of opening a new connection with every request.
+This eases the load for the processor, network, and memory, and helps your website load faster.

 7. Enable compression